Footurama/ftrm/README.md

 Every input holds the most recent value in `input[index].value` together with `input[index].timestamp` as the point in time when the originating output set the value. *(If the local node's time drifts, the timestamp can't be compared with the local time!
 So make sure NTP is set up.)*

 If the input's property `expire` has been specified, received values will expire after the specified amount of milliseconds.
 If current expiration state can be accessed by reading `input[index].expired`.
+Furthermore, a log message is generated and dispatched with level *warn*.
+The property `logLevelExpiration` can be set to adjusted the log level to `'info'`, `'warn'`, `'error'` or `null`.

 If property `default` is given, the input's value is set to this value on start up and on expiration.

+The property `checkpoint` is a callback function `(value, timestamp, source) => {...}` that is called upon every input value.
+It may change `value` before it returns it.
+If `value` shall be rejected, just throw an `Error`.
+By default this error is logged with level *error*.
+The property `logLevelCheckpoint` can be set to adjusted the log level to `'info'`, `'warn'`, `'error'` or `null`.

 Every input is an instance of the *EventEmitter*.
 Thus, they throw events: